Gnolam/starcraft-2/readme.md

     - ???
 Train class is currently derived from Build class
 - **ToDo**: generalize Train class, separate from Build class?

-Pending bugs:
-- multiple 'simultaneous' instances are requested
-- statuses are always complete and never invalid
-- too many SDs are requested?

 Fixed:
 - `get_shortest_queue_building()` fails when trying to train a marine